micro-manager/micro-manager.github.io/_pages/Micro-Manager_Reader_as_ImageJ_plugin.md

 layout: page
 ---

-{% include Downloads_Sidebar text="" %} With this ImageJ plugin you can read Micro-Manager acquistion files without the need to install Micro-Manager software.
+With this ImageJ plugin you can read Micro-Manager acquistion files without the need to install Micro-Manager software.
 Copy the jar file below to your ImageJ plugins directory.